ali-abrar-cse/civilization-vs-deforestation/README.md

 # Civilization Vs Deforestation
-A computer graphics project which have been done using glut studio in c language.
+A computer graphics project which have been done using glut studio in C language.
 # Sample Output
 <img src="gif.gif">